 Use the pedelec when it is in perfect, proper working order only.
 National requirements may apply to the pedelec which the standard equipment may not meet.
-Different regulations apply across the country to the riding light, reflectors and other components when riding on public roads.
-The general laws and the regulations for the prevention of accidents and environmental protection in the respective country of use must be adhered to.
+Different regulations apply across the country to the riding light,

 3.1.1 Pedelec type